Greetings,

 The point is that eventually the data established beyond doubt the correlation.
 My question is this; with a common nomenclature and the means to link and interrogate the various dispersed data sets would it have become obvious sooner?
 I believe so.
 But more importantly we should be asking about other evidence that could be available if we had integrated data sets and decent analytical software?
 Patient has heart attack and dies is one key performance indicator but dramatically misses the point.

-Another example; Dr. Rachel Freedman is a medical oncologist at Dana Farber Cancer Institute in Boston, and an instructor in medicine at Harvard Medical School.
+example; Dr. Rachel Freedman is a medical oncologist at Dana Farber Cancer Institute in Boston, and an instructor in medicine at Harvard Medical School.

 Examining the delivery of breast cancer treatment this year 2010, and adjusting for variables such as age, income, education and insurance coverage, Freedman found that black women were 9 percent less likely than white women to get mastectomy, breast-conserving surgery or other surgical treatments, 10 percent less likely to get hormonal therapy and 13 percent less likely to get chemotherapy.